MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-multi-tenant.md

 ### Data isolation

-With row-level security-based isolation, data separation is accomplished using [row-level security (RLS) definitions](embedded-row-level-security.md) on the dataset, which means all the data is coresident.
-This reduces data separation is more susceptible to data leakage through developer error.
-Though RLS is done on the backend and secured from end-user manipulation, if the data is highly sensitive or customers are asking for data separation, it might be better to use workspace-based isolation.
+With row-level security-based isolation, data separation is accomplished using [row-level security definitions](embedded-row-level-security.md) on the dataset, which means all the data coexists.
+This form of data separation is more susceptible to data leakage through developer error.
+Even though row-level security is done on the backend and secured from an end user, if the data is highly sensitive or customers are asking for data separation, it might be better to use workspace-based isolation.

 ### Scalability